hexaxsoftwares/houx.js/README.md

     }
   }
 }
+for watching of complex data , use the `this._observe` utility macro
 ```
 To watch a nexted/deep property, or morethan one property of the same type at a time, use the  `this.observe` macro.